15 Things to do in Dresden, Germany (+ map): Best places to visit

 Paying: For small purchases and payments, it’s less convenient to carry cash, but otherwise you can pay by card in most larger places without any problems.
 There are also plenty of ATMs in the city where you can withdraw cash if needed.

-Electric socket: In Italy they use electrical sockets type C, F and L. Types C and F are compatible with most sockets in Europe and are widely used in northern Italy (including in hotels).
-L sockets are mainly found in older houses.
-If you are travelling from the UK or Ireland, you will need a socket reducer.
+Electrical socket: 230 V AC.
 Type F sockets are used in Germany and are compatible with most sockets in Europe.
 The socket has a left and right cavity and has grounding strips at the top and bottom instead of a grounding pin.

 Language: The official language is German, but you can usually speak English without any problems.
 Especially in tourist areas.
 Plus, the locals are generally friendly and happy to help.